How fit do I need to be?

 Can I bring my dog on a walk?

-No – At the 2019 AGM Footloose members voted to ban dogs on their walks following some incidents in the Peak District involving cattle and dogs that were reported in the media.
+No, except for assistance dogs – At the 2019 AGM Footloose members voted to not allow dogs on their walks following some incidents in the Peak District involving cattle and dogs that were reported in the media.